 U.S. Legal Wills uses plain language that’s easy to follow.
 It guides you through a series of questions approved by an attorney and produces a will in 20 minutes or less.

 Making a single will through U.S. Legal Wills costs $40.
 Adding a mirror will for your spouse is $24 extra, a discount of 20% compared to doing both wills separately.
 There’s an additional charge for add-on forms, like a power of attorney ($30) or a living will ($20).
-You can also pay extra for additional years of online storage ($12 and up) or legal review ($69).
+You can also pay extra for a legal review ($69) or additional years of online storage ($12 and up).

 If you expect your estate situation to change soon, Rocket Lawyer could be a good choice for your online will.
 This monthly subscription service gives you access to a wide range of legal documents — not just wills — and allows you to make unlimited revisions and copies.